 and Brain Sciences

-The Clinical Science Program in the Department of Psychological and Brain Sciences at Indiana University has been accredited continuously since 1948 by the American Psychological Association Committee on Accreditation.
+The Clinical Science Program has been accredited continuously since 1948 by the American Psychological Association Committee on Accreditation.
 For further information on the program's status you may contact:

 Committee on Accreditation

 c/o Office of Program Consultation and Accreditation Education Directorate

 Click Here to view the program's APA Accreditation Disclosure data.